RocketSoftware/rocket-mvbasic/docs/usage/OnlineEditing.md

  - Custom documentation features are also not supported now.

  - Please note that only one instance of VS Code can be run at a time.

+ - Do not click on another account's folder before completing the cataloging of the current BASIC program.
+Doing so may result in cataloging the wrong BASIC program on the U2 server side.

+ - The parameter "arguments" in the catalog.mvbasic.json file is currently not supported by the catalog feature.
+By default, the argument is set to FORCE for both the UV and UD databases.